Table of Contents

-- Beginning July 1, 2015 all eligible ASEs shall receive up to $900 per quarter for childcare expenses incurred during the ASE’s appointment period.
-The University agrees to commit no more than $45,000 per year for the purpose of ASE childcare expenses.
+- All eligible ASEs shall receive up to $1250 per quarter for childcare expenses incurred during the ASE’s appointment period.
+The University agrees to commit no more than $60,000 per year for the purpose of ASE childcare expenses.

 - An ASE is considered eligible if they have one or more dependents and has not received an award from the UW Child Care Assistance Program.

 - The parties shall maintain the currently agreed-upon system for application, decision and notification of awards, and any changes shall be agreed to by both parties.